-The Sparrow Fund is there to care for animals who have no one.
-It is a lifeline for homeless pets and wildlife desperately in need of emergency care.
+The Sparrow Fund is there for animals who have no one, a lifeline for homeless pets and wildlife desperately in need of emergency care.
 The Sparrow Fund quickly provides grant money— often in less than 24 hours—to shelters, rescue organizations and veterinarians, when there’s an injured or ill animal with no home, no owner and no safety net.

 HSUS President Wayne Pacelle and his wife Lisa founded The Sparrow Fund, partly because they’ve come across so many injured animals when they’ve traveled—animals struck by automobiles, injured strays and others in distress—and they want to create a life-saving resource for these animals.

 Wayne and Lisa were inspired by a passage in the Bible, Matthew 10:29, that tells us that not a sparrow falls without his Maker knowing.
 The Sparrow Fund is devoted to that ideal—that every animal’s life matters.

 With your help, animals who would otherwise be left to suffer and perish are finding healing, forever homes and being released back into the wild.
 Here are some of the miracles that the Sparrow Fund has helped realize in animals’ lives.